-Bali Belly, Delhi Belly or Montezuma's revenge.
+Bali Belly, Delhi Belly, travellers’ diarrhoea or Montezuma's revenge.
 Call it what you will, but every traveller can agree that stomach illnesses are a sure way to take the shine off your hard-earned holiday.

 But what exactly causes Bali Belly and what can you do to avoid it?

-In this article, we look into five common causes of stomach illnesses overseas, simple ways to reduce your chances of catching one, and medicines that can help you along the way.
+In this article, we look into five common causes of stomach illnesses overseas, simple ways to reduce your chances of catching one, and common remedies that can help you along the way.

 What is Bali Belly?

 Bali Belly is another name given to travellers’ diarrhoea, which can be caused by consuming bacteria found in contaminated food and water.
 There are many online resources that list the symptoms of Bali Belly, which can include stomach discomforts like:

 It’s often caught within the first week of travel, as your body tries to adjust to new environments and new bacteria.
 Bali Belly can clear up within a matter of days, however, more serious cases can require hospitalisation if you become severely dehydrated.

 Is Bali Belly contagious?

 The bacteria, parasites and viruses that cause Bali Belly can be transmitted between people and also in food and water.